Reporting IT issues (EPS/IT/digital)

 Local Pharmaceutical Committees (LPCs) using or assisting their pharmacy contractors with IT escalation routes and seeking PSNC support may also seek assistance from PSNC’s IT Lead: firstname.lastname@example.org.

-Patient choice and technology: You may escalate to a system provider if you believe their system may be restricting patient’s proper choice.
-You may also explore whether other stakeholders such as patients and GP practices have already asked the system supplier in writing to make changes to ensure full patient choice is protected.
-Local Pharmaceutical Committees (LPCs) where required that are seeking assistance from PSNC: email@example.com.
+Patient choice and technology: You may escalate to a system provider if you believe their system may have started to restrict a patient’s proper choice.
+You may also explore whether others such as patients and GP practices have already asked the system supplier by email to make changes to ensure full patient choice is always protected regardless of use of systems.
+Local Pharmaceutical Committees (LPCs), or contractors where required that are seeking assistance from PSNC can contact email@example.com.

 PSNC IT/digital queries: Contact PSNC’s IT Lead/team: firstname.lastname@example.org.